 - Each parent must provide the other parent with an itinerary if you travel with your child.

 - Neither of you will talk negatively about the other parent in front of your child.

 - How you and your child’s other parent will resolve any disputes

 - How to make changes to the parenting agreement if necessary

 How Does My Parenting Agreement Become Official?

 The best thing you and your child’s other parent can do to protect yourselves and your child is to be as specific as possible when deciding on the terms of your parenting plan.
-If your parenting plan is not specific, it could open the door for a new child custody lawsuit.
+If your parenting agreement or plan is not specific, it could open the door for a new child custody lawsuit.